syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 W> If you set any item which is not available in `SfListView.ItemsSource` to `SfListView.SelectedItem` or `SfListView.CurrentItem` property, exception will be thrown.

-## Selected item customization
+## Selected Item Customization

-To customize the selection background color for the selected items by using [SfListView.SelectedItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItemTemplate.html) even when the color is set to the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html).
+The SfListView supports to customize the selection background color for the selected items by using [SfListView.SelectedItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItemTemplate.html) if the background color is set to view which loaded in the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html).

-To differentiate the customization of the selected item, `Gray` color is set to the `SfListView.ItemTemplate` and the `RoyalBlue` color is set to the `SfListView.SelectedItemTemplate`in the below code.

 {% tabs %}
 {% highlight xaml %}